vaterlaus/django_cassandra_backend/README.txt

   of the possible field types.
 - joins
 - chunked queries.
 It just tries to get everything all at once from Cassandra.
-  Currently the maximum that it can get (i.e. the count value in the Cassandra Thrift API) is set semi-arbitrarily to 1000, so if you try to query over a column family with more rows (or columns) than that it may not work.
+  Currently the maximum number of keys/rows that it can fetch (i.e. the count value in the Cassandra Thrift API) defaults semi-arbitrarily to 1000000, so if you try to query over a column family with more returned rows than that it won't work (and if you're anywhere near approaching that limit you're going to be using gobs of memory).
+Similarly, there's a limit of 10000 for the number of columns returned in a given row.
+It's doubtful that anyone would come anywhere near that limit, since that is dictated by the number of fields there are in the Django model.
+You override either/both of these limits by setting the CASSANDRA_MAX_KEY_COUNT and/or CASSANDRA_MAX_COLUMN_COUNT settings in the database settings in settings.py.
-  Probably the value could be set higher than that, but at some point Cassandra fails if it's too big (i.e. it didn't work if I set it to 0x7fffffff).
-  If you want to make it bigger you can change the MAX_FETCH_COUNT variable in compiler.py.
 - ListModel/ListField support from djangotoolbox (I think?).
 I haven't investigated how this works and if it's feasible to support in Cassandra, although I'm guessing it probably wouldn't be too hard.
 For now, this means